 Breakfast?
 Either overnight fridge oats, maybe hot oats, sometimes a smoothie.

 How’s it going for me at work?
 I live a few minutes drive away so I always come home at lunch to get my dogs outside to potty and eat, so nobody at work really knows I’m doing anything different.
 I didn’t bring in Halloween candy this year.
 That might have been noticed but nobody mentioned it.

 One day a co-worker bought a dozen donuts from Tim Hortons and kept telling me to grab one.
-I checked them out and my favorite Bavarian Cream wasn’t in the box.
+I checked them out and my favorite Boston Cream wasn’t in the box.
 Normally I would just grab another donut.
-Ironically the Bavarian Cream is the lowest calorie donut at Timmy’s.
+Ironically the Boston Cream is the lowest calorie donut at Timmy’s.
 Anyway I mentioned something like too bad my favorite donut isn’t in the box, and I just had lunch and I’m pretty full right now, so I don’t need a donut.
 That worked once.
-She’s very sweet and has come in twice since then with a box of assorted donuts, specifically asking the staff to make sure a Bavarian Cream is put in the box.
+She’s very sweet and has come in twice since then with a box of assorted donuts, specifically asking the staff to make sure a Boston Cream is put in the box.
 So I feel obligated to take it.